crespire/ruby_chess/implementation.md

 Another approach might be to utilize the `valid_xray` method we built into `Move`.

-We generate the psuedo-legal moves for our piece in question, then query every enemy, and if it slides, grab pieces with a valid_xray that includes our king.
+We generate the pseudo-legal moves for our piece in question, then query every enemy, and if it slides, grab pieces with a valid_xray that includes our king.

-If we have any sliding xrays, valid moves would be the intersections of psuedo-legal and the valid travel squares on the xray path that include king.
+If we have any sliding xrays, valid moves would be the intersections of pseudo-legal and the valid travel squares on the xray path that include king.

 So we do something like:
 ```